zikaari/context-menu/README.md

 ## Important Note

-`ContextMenu` does not come with any default value of `z-index`.
+`ContextMenu` comes with `z-index` set to `10` by default.
 If you have other absolutely/fixed positioned items in the DOM leading to conflicting overlaps, you can adjust the `z-index` that `ContextMenu` shall use for itself, by including this somewhere in your CSS.

 ```css
 .context-menu {